Asset quality headwinds to impact NBFCs performance in FY22: ICRA

-New Delhi, April 14 (IANS) Domestic retail-assets under management (AUM) are facing asset quality headwinds which will moderate growth in FY21, ratings agency ICRA said.
+New Delhi: Domestic retail-assets under management (AUM) are facing asset quality headwinds which will moderate growth in FY21, ratings agency ICRA said.

 These headwinds are also likely to affect NBFCs performance in FY22, following resurgence of the Covid-19 pandemic.